sdrendall/readme_test/README.md

 ### Creating a new endpoint

 1. Add documentation for the endpoint to this readme under the appropriate section (offers, companies, applications etc.).
 See the [template](#template) for the proper formatting.
 2. Add a link to the section's index.
-To create a link to the endpoint header, remove all non-alphanumeric characters other than underscores and dashes, and lowercase the header.
+To create a link to the endpoint header, remove all non-alphanumeric characters other than underscores and dashes, and lowercase the whole thing.
 For example, for a header that looks like this:
 ```markdown
 #### `/v1/some/stupidHeader/with-lots/{of_annoying}/characters.jpg`
 ```